 Mowji acknowledges voice is growing and will be a standard expectation of guests in the coming years, but for now the technology is limited.
 “Guests can place a room-service order with Alexa, but they still need to see a menu.”

-“Voice-based technologies and automation are natural outgrowths of IoT [internet of things] and consumers are becoming increasingly comfortable using voice command…,” reads a report by Angie Hospitality, creator of a hotel-room touch-responsive tablet that includes voice.
+“Voice-based technologies and automation are natural outgrowths of IoT [internet of things] and consumers are becoming increasingly comfortable using voice command…,” reads a report by Angie Hospitality, creator of a hotel-room touch-responsive device that includes voice.

 “Voice is a very nascent market,” said Ted Helvey, founder and CEO of Angie Hospitality who got his start 20 years ago installing Ethernet cable in hotels.
 “It is estimated only about 1,000 rooms in the world have a voice-activated device.
 It’s microscopic, but very exciting.
 Remember when we first put high-speed internet in hotel rooms?
 Then we added Wi-Fi.
 Those developments are still not as big as voice.”